fry69/bluesky-migration-guide/README.md

 [...]
 ```

 With the repository and the blobs safe on the local disk, only the proprietary preferences for the Bluesky AppView are missing.
-Compared to the other parts, this is a tiny object, you can view with e.g. [jq](https://jqlang.org/).
+Compared to the other parts, this is a tiny object you can view with, e.g., [jq](https://jqlang.org/).
 This command downloads the preferences:
 ```shell
 $ goat bsky prefs export > prefs.json
 ```
 Just to be sure my account repository did not get modified in the process, I requested another export and compared the second one to the first one.
-They were identical (no surprise here):
+They were identical (no surprise):
 ```
 $ goat repo export fry69.dev
 downloading from https://cordyceps.us-west.host.bsky.network to: fry69.dev.20250504103731.car
 $ cmp fry69.dev.20250504094733.car fry69.dev.20250504103731.car # [no output -> identical]
 ```

 The next step is to create a fresh (deactivated) account on my PDS.
 The AT Protocol requires requesting a service token for this.
-This can get requested and stored in an environment variable (it is a rather long token) with this command (requires login, but **not** on the new PDS, mushroom PDS login is fine):
+This can be requested and stored in an environment variable (it's a rather long token) with this command (requires login, but **not** on the new PDS—mushroom PDS login is fine):
 ```shell
 $ SERVICEAUTH=$(goat account service-auth --lxm com.atproto.server.createAccount --duration-sec 3600 --aud "did:web:altq.net")
 ```
-This commands creates the new account:
+This command creates the new account:
 ```shell
 $ goat account create --service-auth $SERVICEAUTH --pds-host "https://altq.net" --existing-did "did:plc:3zxgigfubnv4f47ftmqdsbal" --handle fry69.altq.net --password "[new_pw]" --email "fry-altq@fry69.dev" --invite-code altq-net-[...]
 Success!
 DID: did:plc:3zxgigfubnv4f47ftmqdsbal
 Handle: fry69.altq.net
 ```
-> [!note]
+> [!NOTE]
-> It may be possible to reuse the existing handle (`fry69.dev`) and email address, I used different ones, because I was unsure.
+> It may be possible to reuse the existing handle (`fry69.dev`) and email address.
+I used different ones because I was unsure.
 I'd love feedback on this.

-With this fresh account in place it is time to login to the new PDS and import the data:
+With this fresh account in place, it's time to log in to the new PDS and import the data:
-> [!warning]
+> [!WARNING]
 > Login change

 ```
 $ goat account login --pds-host "https://altq.net" -u "did:plc:3zxgigfubnv4f47ftmqdsbal" -p "[new_pw]"
 ```

-First step is to upload the repository with the posts, likes, etc. Of course this produced an error:
+The first step is to upload the repository with the posts, likes, etc. Of course, this produced an error:
 ```shell
 $ goat repo import ./fry69.dev.20250504103731.car
 2025/05/04 10:58:18 WARN request failed subsystem=RobustHTTPClient error="Post \"https://altq.net/xrpc/com.atproto.repo.importRepo\": net/http: request canceled" method=POST url=https://altq.net/xrpc/com.atproto.repo.importRepo
 error: failed to import repo: request failed: Post "https://altq.net/xrpc/com.atproto.repo.importRepo": context deadline exceeded (Client.Timeout exceeded while awaiting headers)
 ```
 Panic!
 What happened?
-Let's check!
+Let's check.
 This command shows the status of the new (inactive) account on the new PDS:
 ```shell
 $ goat account status
 DID: did:plc:3zxgigfubnv4f47ftmqdsbal